metal3-io/cluster-api-provider-metal3/docs/api.md

   follows the format definition that can be found [here](https://docs.openstack.org/nova/latest/_downloads/9119ca7ac90aa2990e762c08baea3a36/network_data.json).

-* **hostSelector** -- Specify criteria for matching labels on `BareMetalHost` objects.
+* **hostSelector** -- Specify criteria for matching labels and namespace on `BareMetalHost` objects.
 This can be used to limit the set of available `BareMetalHost` objects chosen for this `Machine`.

 * **automatedCleaningMode** -- An interface to enable or disable Ironic automated cleaning during provisioning or deprovisioning of a host.
 When set to `disabled`, automated cleaning will be skipped, where